sandialabs/toyplot/docs/dependencies.rst

 Timestamp Labels
 ----------------

-If you are displaying datetime information using the :class:`toyplot.locator.Timestamp` locator, the following is required (if you install Toyplot using pip, it's automatically installed for you):
+To display datetime information using the :class:`toyplot.locator.Timestamp` locator, the following is required (if you install Toyplot using pip, it's automatically installed for you):